 Starting with 2017, the MSDE began using the Percent of Maximum approach for calculating Indicator 8.
-Each survey response was converted into a percentage (Very Strongly Disagree-0%, Strongly Disagree20%, Disagree 40%, Agree-60%, Strongly Agree-80% and Very Strongly Agree-100%).
+Each survey response was converted into a percentage (Very Strongly Disagree-0%, Strongly Disagree-20%, Disagree 40%, Agree-60%, Strongly Agree-80% and Very Strongly Agree-100%).
 Each respondent's answers to the 24 questions were then averaged.
 The MSDE chose a cut-off point of 60% for their Indicator 8 Parent Involvement value (or an average response of "Agree" or better to the survey items).
 The percentage of parents whose average score was above 60 percent was calculated for each LSS and for the entire state.

-For the 2017-18 school year, 69 percent of parents had measures that exceeded the cut point measure.
-Therefore, the value of OSEP Indicator 8 for parents of school-age students during the 2017-18 school year is 69%.
+Like last year, for the 2018-19 school year, 69 percent of parents had measures that exceeded the cut point measure.
+Therefore, the value of OSEP Indicator 8 for parents of school-age students during the 2018-19 school year is 69%.
 This means that 69 percent of parents, Statewide, agree that their child's school facilitated parent involvement.
 The 95 percent confidence interval for this Indicator is from 68 to 70 percent.

 Another way to analyze survey responses is to look at the average response for each of the questions.
-Only one question (Q22) scored an average score 60 percent or below.
+Only one question (Q22) scored an average score 63 percent or below.
 This means that on average parents are by and large agreeing strongly, or very strongly, with all the items on the survey.
 If the State would like to increase its measure, one thing it could do is focus its efforts on getting parents to agree with statements that parents agreed less frequently to, such as:

-- □ The school and/or school system offers me training about special education issues.
-(Q22) - □ The school and/or school system provides information on agencies that can assist my child in the transition from school.
-(Q23) - □ I was given information about organizations that offer support for parents of students with disabilities.
-(Q7) - □ The school and/or school system explains what options I have if I disagree with a decision of the school.
+- The school and/or school system offers me training about special education issues.
+(Q22) - The school and/or school system provides information on agencies that can assist my child in the transition from school.
+(Q23) - I was given information about organizations that offer support for parents of students with disabilities.
+(Q7) - The school and/or school system explains what options I have if I disagree with a decision of the school.
 (Q24)

 Because of the change in methodology used to calculate Indicator 8, this year's data can only be compared to estimates of the Indicator 8 calculated after 2016-17.
-Last year the Parent Involvement Score for the school-age survey using this methodology was also 70 percent (CI 69% to 71%) This means that on average in 2017-18, the State performance on indicator 8 decreased by one percent.
+Last year the Parent Involvement Score for the school-age survey using this methodology was 69 percent (CI 68% to 70%) This means that on average in 2018-19, the State performance on Indicator 8 has stayed the same.

 Exhibit 3.5 presents the estimates of the Indicator for school-age children by LSS or PA as well as the upper and lower 95 percent confidence limits of that estimate.
-Estimates are not reported where there are fewer than 10 respondents.